Chaos (2001 film): Background

 One reviewer notes "Chaos reconfigures the parameters of identity for both Hélène and Noémie in a nearly mythic tale of female solidarity and triumph".
 The fast-moving, hard-hitting beginning sets the pace for the rest of the film, with little respite between "twists in the plot and polemic arguments".
 After the film has focused on the "tragic fate of Malika", the elements of thriller continue, but never disconnected from reality.
 The domestic chaos of the Vidal family members matches that of the centre of their attention, and is mirrored in the deliberate style of direction, leading, both cheerfully and fiercely, to a state of order at the end.

-Brakni, in her first leading film role (who was rehearsing for Ruy Blas at the Comédie-Française at the time of the film), is described as athletic, "lithe, gorgeous and possessed of a penetrating intelligence" and the development "from bookish young student to the sophisticated but hard-as-nails prostiute" was praised.
+Brakni, in her first leading film role (who was rehearsing for Ruy Blas at the Comédie-Française at the time of the film), is described as athletic, "lithe, gorgeous and possessed of a penetrating intelligence" and the development "from bookish young student to the sophisticated but hard-as-nails prostie" was praised.
 Loudon had appeared previously in two Serreau films, La Crise in 1992 and La Belle Verte in 1996.

 The jazz-based soundtrack is by St Germain (Ludovic Navarre), although the film closes with the Air from the Goldberg Variations in a two-piano arrangement.
 Locations were in Paris, Marseille and Geneva.